samrudha01codespace/StudyBuddyAI/README.md

    - Stop speaking, and the corrected sentence will be displayed along with marks calculation.

 4. **Note:** Before installation , In Android Studio: Go to chatgptfile -> utils -> constants.kt -> Add your OpenAI API Key

-5. I can't provide the API key because API key is getting disabled.
+API KEY DOCUMENT IS HERE :-  [API.KEY.odt](https://github.com/samrudha01codespace/StudyBuddyAI/files/14622987/API.KEY.odt)

-6. Note : This is an important to add API Key in the code.(This is required when you will run code , not in APK)
+Note : This is an important to add API Key in the code.(This is required when you will run code.)

  **Code Path is:** app/src/main/java/com/example/studybuddyai/chatgptfiles/utils/constants.kt